cheevatee/ocp-static-deploy/README.md

 ## Requirement
 - RHEL8.X and python3

+## Features Updated
+- Supported multiple interface when deploy OCP
+- Supportde automatic add route when deploy OCP

+## New Feature Update Soon!!!
+- Support bonding with multiple interface when deploy OCP
+- Generate ignition file for add new worker nodes

 ## Setup
 - Config all variables in vars folder
 - Put your pull secret to files/pull-secret.json